bodo-ai/Bodo/docs/source/pandas.rst

 * :func:`pandas.tseries.offsets.MonthEnd`
 * :func:`pandas.tseries.offsets.Week`

-The currently supported operations are the constructor and addition and subtraction with a scalar `datetime.date`, `datetime.datetime` or `pandas.Timestamp`.
-These can also be mapped across Series or DataFrame of dates using UDFs.
+The currently supported operations are the constructor, addition and subtraction with a scalar `datetime.date`, `datetime.datetime` or `pandas.Timestamp`, and multiplication with a scalar integer value.
+Additon and subtraction can also be mapped across Series or DataFrame of dates using UDFs.